Djokovic: Not isolating after COVID infection was 'error' | Sports-Games

 In a statement posted to his social media accounts, the tennis star also blamed "human error" by his support team for failing to declare that he had traveled in the two-week period before entering Australia.

 Upon arrival, his visa was revoked and then later reinstated in an ongoing saga over whether he should be allowed into the country despite not being vaccinated against COVID-19.
-The back and forth has provoked outrage in Australia and overshadowed the lead-up to the Australian Open.
+The news that Djokovic was granted an exemption to vaccination rules to enter the country provoked an initial outcry and the ensuing dispute has since overshadowed the lead-up to the Australian Open.

 The nine-time and defending Australian Open champion remains in limbo before the year's first tennis major starts next Monday.
 The stakes are particularly high since he is seeking a men's record 21st Grand Slam singles title.